xperimental/nextcloud-exporter/README.md

 If you have Nextcloud 22 then using the token authentication is recommended, because it does not need a normal user account with admin privileges.

+If both a token and username/password are specified in the configuration, the token will take precedence.

 ### Token authentication

 Nextcloud 22 and newer versions support "token authentication" for the serverinfo.
 That way, accessing this information does not need a normal user account with admin privileges.
 You can set the token to anything you like, but the recommendation is to set it to a long random number: